agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 **Checklist**: yes; neither;
 *no-example*

+---

 > Small numbers get spread out more, while large numbers are squeezed
 > more closely together (as a result of log transformation)

 **Example**: If you look at a log plot and divide it equally... then this is what you see...

 1-10 say corresponds to 2units.
 10 to 100 has the same 2 units.
+And
-And 100 to 1000 has the same 2 units.
+100 to 1000 has the same 2 units.
+It can be visualized in the previous figure.

 **Definition**: checks out!